cwqt/stageup/apps/backend/README.md

 STRIPE_PUBLIC_KEY="sk_test_{CODE}" #pk_test
 ```

 Then, go to [https://dashboard.stripe.com/webhooks](https://dashboard.stripe.com/webhooks).
-Then, under *'Endpoints receiving events from Connect application'*, click *'Add endpoint'.* Within 'Endpoint URL', write "[https://stageup-{YOUR_NAME}.loca.lt/stripe/hooks](https://stageup-george.loca.lt/stripe/hooks)", then under 'Events to send' click 'receive all events', then click 'Add enpoint'.
+Then, under *'Endpoints receiving events from Connect application'*, click *'Add endpoint'.* Within *'Endpoint URL'*, write "https://stageup-{YOUR_NAME}.loca.lt/stripe/hooks", then under *'Events to send'* click *'receive all events'*, then click *'Add enpoint'*.

-Copy toe 'Signing secret' from your webhook and add it to your .env:
+Copy the 'Signing secret' from your webhook and add it to your .env:

 ```
 STRIPE_WEBHOOK_SIGNATURE="{KEY}" #whsec